Geritychina/PB_JS/README.md

 ▶️ Tasks from Softuni<br>
 📆 February 2021
 <br>
-:pushpin: Please, try to solve them without reading!<br>
+:pushpin: Please, try to solve them without reading!
 If you stuck use the answers...
 :)
 <br>